Initialize List with Values in Java

 List.of()

-is added in Java 9 which can be used to initialize a List
+is added in Java 9 which can be used to initialize an immutable list with values.

 With Java 10 or later, this can be even more shortened with the var